PolyLiYJ/StyleGuard/README.md

 ## Acknowledgement
-This repo is heavil based on [Anti-DB](https://github.com/VinAIResearch/Anti-DreamBooth) and [SimAC](https://github.com/somuchtome/SimAC).
+This repo is based on [Anti-DB](https://github.com/VinAIResearch/Anti-DreamBooth) and [SimAC](https://github.com/somuchtome/SimAC).
 Thanks for their impressive works!

 ## Contacts